lsfratel/restcraft/README.md

-# RestiPy WSGI Framework
+# RestCraft WSGI Framework

-RestiPy is a lightweight WSGI framework for Python, following the principles of minimalist design.
+RestCraft is a lightweight WSGI framework for Python, following the principles of minimalist design.
 It provides a solid foundation for developing web applications.

 ## Framework Structure

-RestiPy is divided into two main parts:
+RestCraft is divided into two main parts:

 - **Framework:** Provides the tools, libraries, and base structures needed for web application development.
 This includes mechanisms for routing requests, handling responses, and a robust middleware system.